We Must Dismantle White Supremacy

 Launch antiracism religious education programming:

 - Create spaces for conversation about race.
 Find models for leading age-group cohort discussions, small group ministry/chalice circle groups, and one-time learning sessions in the White Supremacy Teach-In materials curated by a team led by UU religious educators of color.

-- The UUA campaign, The Promise and the Practice, resource packet includes "Mending the Broken Chalice," a curriculum for grades K-5 and "Beginning Anew," a middle- through high-school curriculum, both by UU religious educator Jaelynn Scott.
+- The UUA campaign, The Promise and the Practice, resource packet (PDF) includes "Mending the Broken Chalice," a curriculum for grades K-5 and "Beginning Anew," a middle- through high-school curriculum, both by UU religious educator Jaelynn Scott.

 - UU programs for unpacking racism and dismantling white supremacy include the Tapestry of Faith programs Building the World We Dream About for Adults or for Young Adults (one-year commitment), and the youth program Be the Change! (six sessions).